Cost Of Living Off The Grid

 4. More creativity.
 One outcome of living off the grid is that we can see things better.
 That helps us to develop old talents or to discover new ones.

 5. A better appreciation of nature and beauty.
-When we simplify our lives, we can see the beauty that surrounds us more clearly.
+We can see the beauty surrounding us more clearly when we simplify our lives.